The Jane Addams Papers at Ramapo College of New Jersey

-Esther Katz, editor of the Margaret Sanger Papers, New York University (New York, NY), for her knowledge of the history of the 20th century and the Progressive Era, and editing.
+Esther Katz, editor of the Margaret Sanger Papers, New York University, retired, (New York, NY), for her knowledge of the history of the 20th century and the Progressive Era, and editing.

 Louise W. Knight, author of two Addams biographies, Citizen: Jane Addams and the Struggle for Democracy (2005) and Jane Addams: Spirit in Action (2010), for her expertise on Jane Addams.

-Patrick Murray-John, Omeka Dev Team Manager (RRCHNM, George Mason University, Fairfax, Virginia), for his expertise with the Omeka platform, and plugin development.
-The RRCHMN will donate 3 % of his time to consult with the editor and programmer.
+Patrick Murray-John, Northeastern University, Snell Library, Associate Director of Systems (Boston, MA); former Omeka Dev Team Manager at George Mason University, for his expertise with the Omeka platform, and plugin development.

-Stephen P. Rice, Dean of the Salameno School for Humanities and Global Studies, Ramapo College of New Jersey (Mahwah, NJ), for assistance and advice on positioning the JAPP at Ramapo, working with its faculty and students, and help selecting the Fellow.
+Stephen P. Rice, Professor of American Studies, Ramapo College of New Jersey (Mahwah, NJ), or assistance and advice on positioning the JAPP at Ramapo, working with its faculty and students, and help selecting the Fellow.

 Rima Lunin Schultz, creator of Women Building Chicago 1790-1990: A Biographical Dictionary, and Urban Experience in Chicago: Hull-House and Its Neighborhoods, 1889-1963 website for her knowledge of Addams, Chicago women, and Hull-House.